opreaadrian/opreaadrian.github.io/_posts/2016-09-16-top-5-things-to-consider-when-choosing-a-new-technology.md

 ## A bit of context

 During my career as a consultant, I've always offered technical guidance to clients.
-From chosing between cloud providers to optimizing the development process to chosing a front-end framework, I've done it all.
+From choosing between cloud providers to optimizing the development process to choosing a front-end framework, I've done it all.
-One of the frequent issues I faced when working with the the client's team on chosing a specific technology was the lack of process.
+One of the frequent issues I faced when working with the the client's team on choosing a specific technology was the lack of process.
 They either did not have a process or they did not know about it.

 If you own a business or you are a decision maker, you should know that migrating to new technologies without a clear process and careful consideration from the teams involved, can be highly detrimental.
 I'm not saying that you should have a 3-month analysis process, requiring detailed documentation and sign-off from 5 stakeholders.
 Far from it!
 These processes need to be light and streamlined.
 The only thing I'm suggesting is that a process should be in place and it should be known by all team members.

 Think about the following scenario:

-Your team choses a framework they know litte about.
+Your team chooses a framework they know litte about.
 They are under pressure and they can't take the time to look at some stats for each available framework.
 They know little about available learning materials and don't have time to evaluate the learning curve.
 One of two things can happen, and the latter is more likely than the former:

 1. Your company is an early adopter of a technology that is about to hit the mainstream.
 You get to be several steps in front of your competitors.
 2. You end up with an unknown technology that only a specific team in your company knows.